Odion100/full-stack-interview/README.md

 `npm install`

- add `.env` file with the following in the root directory : `MONGODB_PASSWORD=1cuUE6OArJK8FQ9C` **Note:** I temporarily setup a MongoDB the will allow access for one week
+ add `.env` file with the following in the root directory : `MONGODB_PASSWORD=1cuUE6OArJK8FQ9C` **Note:** I've temporarily setup a MongoDB the will allow access for one week

 ### Run: